digital-raven/daybook/docs/man/daybook-convert.1.rst

 will often do odd things with their CSV exports.
 Being able to format these rows using arbitraty python3 scripting is very useful, and allows the scripts to be reused month after month.

-The converter.py modules are stock python3.
-The only rules it needs to follow are the presence of a headings string and a convert_row function that accepts one dict argument and returns a string.

 SEE ALSO
 ========